igorw/CgiHttpKernel/README.md

 needs to run in a separate process, listen on a port, requires configuration, etc.

+However, there is an [FcgiHttpKernel](https://github.com/igorw/FcgiHttpKernel) that ports the idea of this project to FastCGI.
+It may in fact become useful for tests.

 ## When to use CgiHttpKernel?

 It is mainly intended to write functional tests for legacy applications.
 That